catharinusdijkstra/data-science-tools/README.md

 appropriate for your local data sciene repository and **python_version_number** with the python version number you are using in your local data sciene repository.

-Third, run the following commands from the root folder of your local data sciene repository
+Third, from the root folder of your local data sciene repository

 ```
 /home/my_user_name/my_repositories/your_local_data_science_project_repository
 ```

+run the following commands:

 ```
 conda env update --file environment.yml